Elementary school (grades K-5) · Orlando, FL

 How many students attend Lucious and Emma Nixon Academy Charter?

 Lucious and Emma Nixon Academy Charter has 74 students enrolled.
-It is a elementary school in ORLANDO, FL.
+It is an elementary school in Orlando, FL.

 What is the student-teacher ratio at Lucious and Emma Nixon Academy Charter?